|Pilot 2nd Lt. Carl

 The 310th Bomb Wing was notified of the missing plane and checked at all airfields where this A-20 could have landed, but received no information about it.
 For the next week, the 312th Bomb Group continued to searched for the three missing A-20s when aircraft were available and all groups were altered to be on the lookout for the missing planes.
 No trace of these aircraft were ever spotted.

-referred to the loss of these three planes and six boys as "a damned
+referred to the loss of these three planes and six crew members as "a damned

 During late December 1982, Jerry Fields of the Summer Institute of Linguistics (SIL) was assigned to build a house for Craig Spaulding and his family who would live in the area to undertake bible translation work into the local language.
 Villagers informed him about three aircraft wrecks in the vicinity.
 At the time, an elderly man was alive who remember the planes crashing.